 Academic Entry Requirements

 Tertiary Qualifications Bachelor degree or equivalent with a minimum GPA of 5.0.
-Degree must be in either Mathematical, Computer or Natural Science or equivalent, with at least the following courses completed (or equivalent): - Maths 1A and Maths 1B
+Degree must be in the area of Biological Science, Physics, Chemical Science, Mathematical Sciences or Computer Science.

 Fees and Scholarships